luismahusay/luismahusay/README.md

 - 👋 Hi, I’m @luis
-- 👀 I’m interested in full stack developing
+- 👀 I’m interested in software developing
 - 🌱 I’m currently learning Kotlin and Python
 - 💞️ I’m looking to collaborate on creating Web Applications and Android Applications
 - 📫 How to reach me: here in Git
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i like tinkering devices
+- ⚡ Fun fact: i like tinkering devices and distro hopping in Linux is one of my hobbies

 <!---
 luismahusay/luismahusay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.